ISECooker Construction

 • The solder will certainly melt during operation.

 Melting solder by itself is allowable in other situations.
 For instance, if heating with a diode chain, a small amount of solder can be applied to the twisted wire junctions.
 The solder will melt during operation but not run if only a small amount is used.
-Care must be taken to not allow the molten solder to short the diodes, and the entire junction should be buried in high-temperature glue.
+Care must be taken to not allow the molten solder to short the diodes, and the entire junction should be buried in high-temperature glue or concrete.
+I discourage the use of solder.

 8) Cooking

 Cooking without thermal storage is good for slow cooking, boil and simmer, and sautéing: You fill the ISECooker in the morning and the food is done in the evening.
 If there’s no sun, you have to use a different cooking technology.
 With some adaptation, you can do many different things.
 If there is water in the ISEC, the temperature will not exceed 100 C. So, if I want to brown my onions or mushrooms, then I sauté them first.
 When they are caramelized, I add everything else.
 At the low power of 100 W, cooking chicken and vegetables produces a lot of “soup”.
-When I come home at the end of the day, I push the food to one side with a spatula and add a cup of dry rice.
-It will cook in the hot ISECooker even if the sun is down.
+When I come home at the end of the day, I push the food to one side with a spatula and add dry rice.
+The will cook in the hot ISECooker even if the sun is down.
 This way, I have stew and rice.
-And the rice is the best rice you’ve ever tasted.
+And the rice is the best rice you’ve ever tasted because it is cooked in broth.
 Also, for reasons not clear to me, cooking dried beans in the direct connect ISECooker produces the best beans I’ve tasted, and at 100 W, unless they dry up, you’ll never burn them.

 9) Developing a Business Collaboration

 We started building ISECookers in 2015, but we still don’t have large scale, or even medium scale production.
 There are minor challenges in both the technology development, the industrial production and the dissemination (adoption).
 We must do everything we can to build a technology that is effective, inexpensive, convenient, beautiful, and understood.
 It is NOT important that one person or shop does all the work by themselves.
-And this tendency that “I can do it all myself” must be abandoned in order to bring all the benefits of a wide collaboration necessary to make the best product.
+I have heard many collaborators say “I can do it all myself!”
+I have seen that wide collaboration is necessary to make the best product.
 We are not in competition with each other, we are in competition with large multinational corporations outside of Africa.
 We need to work together.

 Business Development: There must be a factory, even a small factory as well as a team with deep academic understanding of electricity and thermal flow.
 If you have had electricity/electronics training, this is NOT the same as having a PhD in electrical engineering or physics.
 It is important that there be a university or engineering partner – at least until we have a clear step-by-step path to building a working ISECooker in your area.
 Likewise, an academic team is not set up to produce ISECookers either in motivation or infrastructure.
 Having an industrial partner is necessary.